The science behind CopperZap

 Copper has been used for thousands of years for purifying water and disinfecting wounds, but only recently have scientists figured out ways it may work.
 A leading theory is that when copper touches a microbe, the high electrical conductance of the copper pops tiny holes in the outer membrane of the microbe cell and kills it quickly.

-Many hospitals have tested solid copper as a replacement for touch-surfaces such as patient bed rails, chair arms, doorknobs, faucets, etc. In the wards tested, hospital-acquired infections have dropped dramatically.
+Many hospitals have tested solid copper as a replacement for touch-surfaces such as patient bed rails, tray tables, chair arms, doorknobs, faucets, etc. In the wards tested, hospital-acquired infections have dropped dramatically.

 CopperZap™ extends the application with a handheld personal implement for touching copper to the inside of your nose and to your fingers and hands.
 CopperZap is solid copper, 99.9% pure for maximum effect, with a comfortable nasal wand for safe use in your nose, where many disease germs multiply before they make you sick.